How to File a DBA in Washington State

-In Washington, a business operating under a fictitious name will need to register a DBA.
+In the state of Washington, a business operating under a fictitious name in the state will need to register a DBA.
 Learn more about what a DBA is, who needs one and how to register.

 What is a DBA?

-When a business wants to operate under a name other than their legal name, the state of Washington, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Washington, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

-The requirements and need to register an Assumed Business Name are organized under Washington Statutes 19.80.
+The requirements and need to register a Trade Name are organized under Washington Statutes 19.80.
 These requirements vary depending on the type of business entity.

-The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers operating under John Smith he doesn’t need to register.
-If John decides to name his business John’s Computer Repair or even John Smith’s Computer Repair then he will need to register.
+The legal name of a sole proprietor or general partnership can be the owner’s full first and last name, which can be used without registering.
+For example, if Helen Wheels starts an auto repair business operating under the name Helen Wheels she doesn’t need to register.
+If Helen decides to name her business Helen’s Auto Repair or even Helen Wheels Auto Repair, then she will need to register.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.

-The fee to register a Trade Name is $5.
-If starting a business, this $5 is in addition to the $19 business license application fee.
+The cost to register a Trade Name is $5 with the Washington State Department of Revenue.
+If starting a business, the $5 Trade Name fee is in addition to the $19 business license application fee.

-What are the steps to file a DBA in Washington?
+What are the steps to file a Washington DBA?

 A business may not register a name that is the same or similar to another business in Washington.